oracle-quickstart/oci-caas-pci-ecommerce/README.md

 Note that the port and host are updated to connect to your SSH tunnel.
 The entry is named {databasename}_connectionname.
 Adding this entry allows for connections to the database while using an ssh tunnel.
 It must be running to connect.

+Once you have made the changes to tsnames.ora file, zip the folder back up and save it.

 To create and run the ssh tunnel use the following command:

 ```